 Valid passport or identity card

-.
+Citizens of EU countries can benefit from the Italian health system (Servizio Sanitario Nazionale - SSN) through the European Health Insurance Card.
 Families should remind their future Au Pairs to request the card in their home country.
-To avoid any unexpected fees and surprises, we suggest to get a private insurance
+To avoid any unexpected fees and surprises, we suggest getting a private insurance too.

 Registration of the Au Pair

-All Italian citizens hosting a foreign participant in their home need to register him/her at their local office after the arrival.
+All Italian citizens hosting a foreign participant in their home need to register them at their local office after their arrival.
 This is called hospitality declaration (dichiarazione di ospitalità) and is granted by the Municipal Police.

-Host Families should assist their Au Pairs to process a fiscal code (Codice Fiscale) which is needed for different tax and administrative purposes.
+Host Families should assist their Au Pairs with processing a fiscal code (Codice Fiscale) which is needed for different tax and administrative purposes.
 This code is granted by the Agenzia delle Entrate and consists of an individual number.